benkitzelman/google-ajax-crawler/README.md

  - http://localhost:9292/angular
  - http://localhost:9292/

-Open a browser to http://localhost:9292/[framework]#!test and view source....
-This is how a search engine will see your page. *NOTE:* don't look at the markup through a web inspector as it will most likely display dom elements rendered on the fly by js.
+Curl, or open a browser to http://localhost:9292/[framework]#!test and view source....
+This is how a search engine will see your page before snapshotting. *NOTE:* don't look at the markup through a web inspector as it will most likely display dom elements rendered on the fly by js.

-Change the url to http://localhost:9292/[framework]?_escaped_fragment_=test , and then again view source to see how the DOM state has been captured
+Change the url to http://localhost:9292/[framework]?_escaped_fragment_=test , and then again curl or view source to see how the DOM state has been captured

 ## Configuration Options